RutujaS-2110/Project_01_ML_Hemoglobin_Anemia_Diagnosis_Prevention/README.md

 Further I created a Web Application by using Streamlit App which provides me with URL, Streamlit makes my work easier than ever (CONTENTS OF WEBAPP IS GIVEN FOR JOURNAL PUBLICATION SO I NEED TO KEEP SOME INFORMATION CONFIDENTIAL UNTIL IT GETS PUBLISHED, I DIDNT PROVIDE MY WEBSITE URL HERE, CODES ARE THERE AS IT IS NECESSARY WHILE DEPLOYING AN APP THROUGH STREAMLIT)

+To improve authenticity, I refered Hb levels from WHO site:
 WHO Hemoglobin (Hb) ranges for Normal, Mild, Moderate, and Severe Anemia:
 Normal Hb Ranges (WHO Guidelines)
 Men: 13.0 – 17.0 g/dL